quantvc/quantvc-book/start/joinus.md

 https://github.com/quantvc

 ### gitbook
-Generally we use gitbook to editor the document, and share the document in the team.
+Generally we use gitbook to edit the document, and share the document in the team.
 Register the gitbook account and join us.

 http://www.gitbook.com/book/nooperpudd/quantvc/